smbache/squr/README.md

   FROM TheTable
  WHERE Param = @Param
 ```

+Note that many arguments in `squr` are prefixed with a dot; this is to
+avoid name clash with values in `...` arguments.

 ## Separation of logic and SQL Files
 It can be argued that it is good practice to keep query scripts separate